MarkusSagen/Master-Thesis-Multilingual-Longformer/README.md

 **We call the pre-trained models using the Longformer pre-training**:
 1. RoBERTa-Long
-2. XLM-Long      (weights and config are available [here](https://drive.google.com/file/d/12hrC4EsjQz6lq37xVN7Qb3oqNdEb-FEx/view?usp=sharing))
+2. XLM-Long      (weights and config are available on Huggingface [here](https://huggingface.co/markussagen/xlm-roberta-longformer-base-4096))

 Based on a RoBERTa and XLM-R model that has been pre-trained using the Longformer pre-training scheme.